Signal passed at danger: SPAD indicators

+Animation demonstrating a SPAD indicator in action.

 Prior to the introduction of TPWS in the UK, "SPAD indicators" were introduced at high risk locations (for example: the entry to a single track section of line).
 Consisting of three red lamps, they are placed beyond the protecting stop signal and are normally unlit.
 If a driver passes the signal at 'danger', the top and bottom lamps flash red and the centre lamp, which has the word "STOP" written across the lens in black, is lit continuously.
 Whenever a SPAD indicator activates, all drivers who observe it are required to stop immediately, even if they can see that the signal pertaining to their own train is showing a proceed aspect.

 UK acronyms: SPAD / SPAR

 In the UK, incidents where a signal is passed at danger without authority are categorised according to principal cause.
 A SPAD is where the train proceeds beyond its authorised movement to an unauthorised movement.
 Other types are categorised as SPAR ("signal passed at red").

 Prior to December 2012, the term "SPAD" applied to all such incidents, with a letter specifying cause.